The following post is from Christina of Northern Cheapskate – 8 Ways to Get What You Need for Less

 8. Shop secondhand.

 Why pay full price and create more waste in the world, when there are plenty of secondhand items available to purchase at a fraction of the price?
 Learn how to shop at estate sales, hit the garage sales, and score great deals at thrift stores.
 Ask friends and family if they are looking to sell the items you’re looking to buy.
 Check out Craigslist for great deals in your area.
 Don’t forget to look for secondhand sports equipment and musical instruments, too!
+There are many great places to get the things you need.

 Getting what you need for less is just one of the many skills you need in your frugal toolbox if you want to be smart with your money.
 Plus, it can be a lot of fun scoring some great deals!